 For families that spend a lot of time cooking in the kitchen, the stone is a practical option for a worktop.

-The main disadvantage of stone worktops is the high cost.
+The main disadvantage is the high cost.
 Granite, marble, engineered stone, and other types of stone are more expensive than other worktop materials.

 Most worktops will require additional care and maintenance.

-We are happy to assist with ordering, so you can install the stone worktop of your dreams.
+We are happy to assist with ordering, so you can install the worktop of your dreams.